Alexey Khotin: Business

 He is known as holder and maintainer of many various businesses which include famous Four Seasons Hotel Moscow (former Soviet "Hotel Moscow" situated next to Moscow Kremlin).
 He also was reported to possess shopping center Gorbushkin Dvor, formerly known as Gorbushka, famous among many Russians in 1990s for selling music disks (later it was revealed that its actual owner is Khotin's business partner Sergey Podlisetsky, but Khotin did help him to acquire it).

-Overall, Khotin family is reported to control over 30 real-estate objects in Moscow with a total area of 1.8 million square metres.
+Overall, the Khotin family is reported to control over 30 real-estate objects in Moscow with a total area of 1.8 million square metres.

 Since 1996, Khotin was involved in several industrial activities: military equipment, chemical feedstock, FMCG and food.
 Within these activities, he is reported to create about 30 enterprises with more than 8000 work places.

 From 2001 to 2003 he served as Vice President of Moscow Association of Organizations of Chemical Complex.

 In 2011, he was reported to acquire major stock in Exillon Energy oil company which operates in Northern Russian regions and is listed at London Stock Exchange.
 He also controls an oil company called Dulisma, holds stakes in Kuwait Energy and other hydrocarbon mining companies.
 Oil production of Khotin's companies as of 2016 amounts at near 2.5 million tons per year.

 He is also reported to hold nowadays more than a half of Yugra Bank through Swiss/Cyprus company Radamant Financial.
 Yugra Bank is named after Russian northern Yugra region where big amounts of oil and gas are mined.
 As of 2016 the bank is considered to be the 30th largest in Russia.

 Vedomosti newspaper emphasizes that Khotin family has ties with many of the top Russian officials, and these ties are likely to positively influence on their businesses.
 The newspaper also say the family members generally refuse to talk to mass media.

 In 2020, it was reported that Khotin's Yugra Bank transferred at least $330 million to Deutsche Bank Trust Company Americas in New York between 2012-2013.